jmtomczak/intro_dgm/README.md

 All examples of implemented deep generative models are provided as jupyter notebooks.
 They can be find in the following folders:
 1. `arms`: an example of an autoregressive model with a causal convolutiona layer in 1D.
 2. `flows`: an example of a flow-based model, namely, RealNVP with coupling layers and permutation layers, and IDFs (Integer Discrete Flows).
-3. `vaes`: an example of a Variational Auto-Encoder using fully-connected layers and a standard Gaussian prior, and another example of various priors for VAEs.
+3. `vaes`: an example of a Variational Auto-Encoder using fully-connected layers and a standard Gaussian prior, and another example of various priors for VAEs, and a third example on a hierarchical VAE.
 4. `hybrid_modeling`: an example of a hybrid model using fully-connected layers and IDFs.
 5. `neural_compression`: an example of applying deep generative modeling for image neural compression.